-The Company' officers, directors and beneficial holders of 10% or more of the Company's securities are required to file reports of their beneficial ownership with the Securities and Exchange Commission on Forms 3, 4 and 5.
-According to the Company's records, all reports required to be filed during this period pursuant to Section 16(a) were timely filed.
+The Company's officers, directors and beneficial holders of 10% or more of the Company's securities are required to file reports of their beneficial ownership with the Securities and Exchange Commission on Forms 3, 4 and 5.
+According to the Company's records there were six reporting persons who filed a late Form 4 in fiscal year ended December 31, 2013.
+The late reports were as follows: Bruce C. Blackwood had two late filings; Scott Fluegge had one late filing; Edwin C. Freeman had one late filing; Kristin A. Hlavka had one late filing; Roger H.D.
+Lacey had one late filing; and Michael Skucius had one late filing.

-Five-Year Performance Graph
+F ive-Year Performance Graph